Azure-Samples/ms-identity-python-flask-webapp-call-graph/README.md

 - The middle of the screen now has an option to click for **ID Token Details**: click it to see some of the ID token's decoded claims.
 - Click the **Call Graph** button to make a call to MS Graph API's [/users](https://docs.microsoft.comgraph/api/user-list) endpoint and fetch the details of up to 5 users in your tenant.
 - You can also use the button on the top right to sign out.
-- After signing out, click the link to the [token details page](https://127.0.0.1:5000/auth/token_details) to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.
+- After signing out, click the link to `ID Token Details` to observe that the app displays a `401: unauthorized` error instead of the ID token claims when the user is not authorized.

 > :information_source: Did the sample not work for you as expected?
 Did you encounter issues trying this sample?
 Then please reach out to us using the [GitHub Issues](../issues) page.